-The register of burials in the Calderstones Cemetery
+The registers of burials in the Calderstones Cemetery

 These are the records of people known to have been buried or interred in the Cemetery between 1920 and 1989.
-All the records were taken from the Hospital's original burial books or death certificates, and have been cross-referenced against separate grave and Garden of Remembrance documents and maps.
-It is believed that there may have been additional burials and interments into the Cemetery, particularly between 1967 and 1977 and post 1989, but for accuracy, only the records which can be corroborated against the original Hospital registers and certificates have been included at this time.
+All the records were taken from the Hospital's original burial books, and have been cross-referenced against separate grave and Garden of Remembrance documents and maps.
+It is believed that there may have been additional burials and interments into the Cemetery, particularly between 1967 and 1977 and post 1989, but for accuracy, only the records which can be corroborated against the original Hospital registers, have been included at this time.
 It is possible that further research may identify other burials and interments which might have been recorded elsewhere.
+Some of the burials which took place between 1934 and 1939 were from Brockhall Hospital, which did not have its own cemetery until September 1939.
+Further work on identifying who these people were, is ongoing.
+The records have recently bee updated and made more accessible, but readers who are uncertain about the content, or wish to raise specific questions about details, are encouraged to use the website contact address to contact us.

 The Lancashire Family History and Heraldry Society record from April 1992